 To complete the admissions process, incoming freshmen are required to submit a \$100 tuition deposit.
 Students are required to submit their deposit before registration.
-All deposits should be submitted to: Benedictine University at Mesa, Services Center, 51 E. Main Street, Suite 105, Mesa, AZ 85201.
+All deposits should be submitted to: Benedictine University at Mesa, Gillett Hall, 225 E. Main St., Mesa, AZ 85201.
+Payment may also be submitted online at www.ben.edu/deposit.